AlFahiyanSiyam/AlFahiyanSiyam.github.io/README.md

   5. Markdown Editor (Ex.
 [Visual Studio Code](https://code.visualstudio.com/download))

 ## Instructions
+- In the book *Andrew Etter's* suggest using a **Distributed Version Control** to track the workflow, make it accessible to others and let others contribute.
+To follow *Andrew Etter's* **Distributed Version Control** principle we will use GitHub.
+We can create repository to work on individual projects.
+It will also allow us to work on our local machine staying offline, we can send our committed work to the main repository anytime we want.
+While working in a group we can wait for others to revise the current committed work before we merge the work with the repository.
+Over a period of time, if we realize we have done something terrible and we need some or all of the content from any older version we can also retrieve that work.

 ### Step 1: Create GitHub Pages repository
   > Step 1.1: To create a repository to [click here](https://github.com/new)